 What’s in a group name?

-Let’s look at the name property first.
+Take a look at the name property first.
 Teams created from both admin centers and the client have a consistent name property.
 This is the team name without spaces and adding a GUID.
-I must have hit a character limit for the team created from the M365 admin center.
+There must be a character limit for the team created from the M365 admin center.

 However, the team created from PowerShell just appended “ms_teams_d60d57” before the GUID and did not use the team name.
-This is also apparent on the PrimarySmtpAddress field:
+This name difference is also apparent on the PrimarySmtpAddress field:

-The New-Team cmdlet does have a MailNickname parameter, so let’s create another team specifying the mail nickname:
+The New-Team cmdlet does have a MailNickname parameter, so create another team specifying the mail nickname:

-The resulting unified group now has a similar name, although I hit a character limit again:
+The resulting unified group now has a similar name, although the name hit a character limit again:

 So moral of the story with Teams PowerShell is to specify the MailNickName property so your email address and nickname can match the team name.